boern/hermes-test/README.md

 ```
 # into the container
-docker exec -it chain-a bash
+docker exec -it chain-b bash

 # restore the key for alice
 chain-b keys add bob --recover --home .chain-b